 Rebalances are essentially linear transformations across all accounts and upon three tranche balances.
 The Fund protocol is responsible for managing balances of Token QUEEN, BISHOP, and ROOK altogether, triggering a new rebalance, and archiving every rebalance as a matrix.
 Since the Fund is the first to know if there is a new rebalance, total supplies and the Fund’s balances of Token QUEEN/BISHOP/ROOK are always up to date.
 Unfortunately, it is impossible to do the same for individual balances, nor is it possible to notify every other contract about the rebalance.
 As a result, the general mechanism is to delay per-user rebalances until the next user operation.
 Furthermore, contracts other than Fund must keep track of per-user last rebalance IDs and update the local data to more recent versions by consulting the historical data from the Fund.
 The application of delayed rebalance could be seen in token transfer, allowances, staking, trade settlements, etc.

 The smart contracts are optimized to jump to the latest rebalance ID if the account balances are previously empty.
 In addition, it is unlikely that delays for a user would ramp up too much to fit in a single transaction, but when it does happen, all Tranchess contracts have implemented batch rebalance methods to unblock the user.

-Tranchess Protocol is a tokenized asset management and derivatives trading protocol that provides different risk/return matrices out of a single main fund that tracks a specific underlying asset (e.g.BTC).
+Tranchess Protocol is a yield enhancing asset tracker with varied risk-return solutions that provide different risk/return matrices out of a single main fund that tracks a specific underlying asset (e.g.BTC).
 Below is the general architecture of Tranchess Protocol.
 Each module consists of several contracts to realize the needed functionalities.
 Everything is inhouse-developed except for the two contracts under “Asset”, which we derived from other protocols.

 Note: The two functions under Secondary Market, Staking and Swap, are realized by one single contract.